 |Books and Supplies||$1,400|

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Montana State University-Great Falls College of Technology net price for in-state students is $8,654* for the 2014/2015 academic year.
+The reported Great Falls College MSU net price for in-state students is $8,793* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

-82% of Montana State University Great Falls College of Technology students received grant aid in 2014/2015.
-The average total aid amount was $4,922.
-69 percent of students received aid in the form of Pell Grants from the U.S. Federal Government.
-The average Pell Grant awarded for 2014/2015 was $4,331.
-To apply for a Pell Grant to attend Montana State University Great Falls College of Technology, the first step is to fill out the Free Application for Federal Student Aid (FAFSA).
+80% of Great Falls College MSU students received grant aid in 2019/2020.
+The average total aid amount was $4,784.
+52 percent of students received aid in the form of Pell Grants from the U.S. Federal Government.
+The average Pell Grant awarded for 2019/2020 was $4,363.
+To apply for a Pell Grant to attend Great Falls College MSU, the first step is to fill out the Free Application for Federal Student Aid (FAFSA).

 |Financial Aid Summary|